Safety basics: bicycles, scooters and skateboards

-- Give your child some practice in a safe area, like your backyard or a park, before heading onto the footpath or road.
+- Give your child some practice in a safe area, like your backyard or a park, before heading onto the footpath.

-- Always make sure a grown-up is with your child while she’s riding, until she’s at least 10 years old.
+- Always make sure a grown-up is with your child while he’s riding, until he’s at least 10 years old.

-Helmets are compulsory for riding bikes and recommended for riding skateboards and scooters.
+In Australia, helmets are compulsory for riding bikes and recommended for riding skateboards, scooters, rollerblades and so on.
 Wearing a helmet will help protect your child against serious head injuries.

 Here are tips for finding the safest helmet for bikes and scooters:

 - Make sure that the helmet is made to Australian/New Zealand Standard AS/NZS 2063:2008.
 Look for the Australian Standards label.

 - Take your child with you when buying a helmet to make sure it’s properly fitted.

 - Do the ‘push test’ to make sure the helmet is a snug fit.
 If you can push the helmet backwards, forwards or sideways once you’ve done up the clips, it’s too big.